freekrai/freekrai.github.io/_posts/2016-02-13-parse-server-push.md

 			apiKey: '' // The Server API Key of GCM
 		},
 		ios: {
-			pdx: 'certs/mycert.p12', // the path and filename to the .p12 file you exported earlier.
+			pfx: 'certs/mycert.p12', // the path and filename to the .p12 file you exported earlier.
 			bundleId: '', // The bundle identifier associated with your app
 			production: true
 		}